AML guidance for accountants

 - AML commentary is available in New Zealand Trusts and Asset Planning Guide and New Zealand Financial Markets Law and Practice.

 - CCH’s New Zealand Business Law Bulletin (October 2017) article on “Phase 2 is now in force-are you ready?”

-- AML topic page for CCH iKnow subscribers is being developed, this will include links to the regulatory guidance, legislation, AML commentary and other AML material.
+- AML topic page for CCH iKnow which includes links to the regulatory guidance, legislation, AML commentary and other AML material.

 Contact your CCH sales manager for information on the CCH resources.

 We have received a number of requests for precedent documents for AML compliance (such as a precedent risk assessment document and precedent AML compliance programme).
 We are not in a position to provide these sorts of precedents.
 Our view, and the direction given by the DIA and other AML regulators is that a “one size fits all” approach is not appropriate.

 The risk assessment must be completed by each practice and the DIA guidance will assist firms in judging the risks your business is exposed to and how to effectively mitigate these risks.